dobrian/cmp/ucsdResources/oscillators/oscillators.md

 ### Phase
 The phase of a waveform, often denoted with the Greek letter phi (Φ), is a means to define a specifc point on a waveform.
 In the analogy above, the unit circle contains 2pi radians around the circumference and thus, one rotation contains 2pi radians of phase.

+### Sampled Signals

+In our case, we will be working primarily with discrete time; i.e. samples.